-project, the client asks us to see the whole web on his screen.
-Although it is said that the customer is always right, in this case we have to say no.
+It is common that, when we are developing a web design project, the client asks us to be able to see the entire website on their screen.
+Although it is said that the client is always right, in this case we have to say no.

 One option, although it would give us a lot of problems, would be to adapt the website we design to their computer screen.
 To do this we would need to know the exact size of your screen, what browser you are going to use to open it, and how many bars you have installed in your browser, which leave less space for viewing the websites.

 How responsive design works

 It is important, first of all, to forget and avoid the obsession of seeing a website adapted to a specific screen.
 And even more so, taking into account the great and growing variety of screens.

 To get an idea of the variety we have: up to 14 different screen sizes have a relevant volume of use.
 For example, nowadays most searches are done on mobile phones and not even IPhone maintains the screen size from one model to another.

 Advantages of a responsive website

 Starting from the premise that responsive design makes us visible on all devices, it would not be necessary to argue much more.
 However, let's take a look at some other advantages.